incrediblesound/Jump-Into-JavaScript/README.md

 You can simplify the entire process like this:

-Raw Data -> Structured Data -> Representation of Data <-> Interaction
+Raw Data -> Structured Data -> Representation of Data <-> User Interaction

 Some data is already structured, but not all.
 You can write a computer program that takes raw data and turns it into structured data, which is much more useful.